PX4/PX4-Autopilot/apps/nshlib/README.txt

   * CONFIG_NSH_STRERROR
-      strerror(errno) makes more readable output but strerror() is very large and will not be used unless this setting is 'y'
+      strerror(errno) makes more readable output but strerror() is very large and will not be used unless this setting is 'y'.
+      This setting depends upon the strerror() having been enabled with CONFIG_LIBC_STRERROR.

   * CONFIG_NSH_LINELEN
       The maximum length of one command line and of one output line.